Wichita Frostbite Regatta

 - Hosted By: Wichita Rowing Association

-- Novice: A novice is defined as a rower or coxswain who is in their first year of competition.
-In the Novice events, all rowers must be novices by this definition.
-For safety considerations, the coxswain in a Novice entry need not be in their first year.
+Novice: A novice is defined as a rower or coxswain who is in their first year of rowing.
+In the Novice events, all rowers and also the coxswain must be novices by this definition.

 Shell Safety Requirements:

 The Race Course is on the Little Arkansas River through Riverside Park in Wichita, Kansas.
-The race distance is approximately 2450 m, approximately the Henley Regatta race distance.
+The race distance is the Henley distance: 1.7 miles.
 The race start is just south of the 11th Street Bridge and the finish is at the Ralph Wulz Tennis Center.
 Shortly past the finish line, and around the bend in the river, is a dam that the crews must stay back from.
 There are three bridges on the race course and bends and curves along most of the race course.

 Race Course Details: